Uniswap/interface/src/features/deepLinking/README.md

-# Deep Links
+# Universal Links

-Deep links allow 3rd parties to prompt the app to open to specific screens.
-All deep links must use the the prefix `uniswap://`.
+Universal links allow 3rd parties to prompt the app to open to specific screens when it is installed on their device.
+If the app isn't installed it will open that page in Safari (a 404 on uniswap.org in this case).
+All universal links must use the the prefix `https://uniswap.org/app`.

 ## Supported Screens